We hope you enjoyed Part 1 of our introduction to REITs!

 Get Smart: Risks and how REITs grow

-In the final section of this guide, we take a look at the various methods REITs use to grow their portfolio and DPU.
+In Part 3 of this guide, we take a look at the various methods REITs use to grow their portfolio and DPU.

 We also highlight some of the salient risks faced by REITs and how you should monitor them.